satti-hari-krishna-reddy/Moengage_Documentation_Analyzer/README.md

 * **Style Guidelines:**

-  * Instead of a full Microsoft Style Guide, we focused on 3 core aspects:
+  * Instead of a full Microsoft Style Guide, I focused on 3 core aspects:

     * Voice and Tone
     * Clarity and Conciseness